-11.1.
-It is a breach of this policy for any person or organisation to which this policy applies, to have been found to have done anything contrary to this policy.
-Any person who may breach this policy is subject to the Member Protection Policy and grievance procedure outlined in the Findon Calisthenics Club constitution.
+11.1. it is a breach of this policy for any person or organisation to which this policy applies, to have been found to have done anything contrary to this policy.
+Any person who may breach this policy is subject to Complaints, Disputes and Discipline Policy, Member Protection Policy and/or Grievance procedure outlined in the Geelong Saints Hockey Club Constitution.